Syntax Document

 }

-In this example, the loop iterates over each key in the map and prints them.
+In this example, the loop traverses each key in the map and outputs them.

 println(k, v)